iAbhinav/ionic-native-fcm/README.md

 # Ionic Native Fcm

+Use this library to listen to Firebase Cloud Messages on Ionic 3.

 Due to dependency issues of firebase and rxjs, one cannot use the @ionic-native/firebase with ionic v3.
 This package is created to easily implement Firebase Cloud Messaging in ionic v3.